sleslein/chi-js-design-system-talk/presentation.md

 # Conclusion

-Designs systems are constraints that allow developers to build consistent user expereinces across applications.
+Designs systems are constraints that allow developers to build consistent user experiences across applications.

 These tools enable us to work smarter... not harder